ASFHyP3/nisar-docs/accessing-nisar/vertex.md

 :alt: Screenshot highlight the download button next to desired product and the "Downloads" icon that will dispaly file options.
 :align: center

-Add files from desired granules to the Downloads cart by clicking the shopping cart button to add scene files to downloads.
+Add files from desired granules to the Downloads cart by clicking the shopping cart button.
 ```

 The Download queue will have eight files added per selected scene.
 For majority of users, only the `hdf5` file is necessary to download.
 Click the download icon next to the HDF5 file name to save to your local workspace.